shaon-data/K_Nearest_Neighbors_scratch/README.md

  distance from the nearest K distances between that point and sample training n-dimensional points.

+Here, how distant the two point is , the more dissimilarties the points have.
+So, less distant or nearest the neighbor is, more likely it is similar.
+So, an labeled point gets the label of the nearest or the most similar point from the nearest k points.

 KNN is lazy learner but works best when large number of (N)training points and (n)features is present.

 K = 2x+1 and K <= N ; N = number of training points ; n = dimension ; K = the number of best neighbors.